|

 Topics will include the following:

-- Curriculum structure and assessment
+- How to structure curriculum, instruction and assessment to prepare

-- Vertical Teaming
+- Vertical teaming

 Participants should bring:

-- Hi-lighters
+- Highlighters

 - Sticky notes